 Did you always know you’re going to be in hospitality?

-It’s not just about coming in and “Here you go; here’s your room.”
+It’s not just about coming in and saying, “Here you go.
+Here’s your room.”
 So many people have to come and work together in order for someone to be given a room.
 That was the part that I really enjoyed.

 How do you find a good mentor in hospitality?

 Andres Goeta: I think it’s definitely one of the top three most important things to have in hospitality.
-Definitely, having a mentor will guide you through your career.
+Having a mentor will definitely guide you through your career.

-In my case, as I said, my first one was my dad.
+In my case, as I said, my first one was my father.
 Because I knew him from that.
 But I’ve never worked directly with him.
-So, when you are at a property, there are certain Managers, there are certain leaders, there are certain people who would come your way.
+When you’re at a property, there are certain Managers, there are certain leaders, there are certain people who would come your way.

 This will always happen.
 It’s happened to me throughout my entire career where you connect with leaders, and leaders connect with you, and you make that connection.

-And once you have that, all of a sudden, that person becomes your mentor, and there’s that person that you go to and ask, “Hey, I’m not too sure how to deal with this.
-Give me some light, give me your input or tell me what to do.”
+And once you have that, all of a sudden, that person becomes your mentor.
+A person who you can go to and ask, “Hey, I’m not too sure how to deal with this.
+Any advice?”

 In my case, I’ve had great mentors.
 I can definitely say that.
 And they are people who always had me thinking.
-What I’m trying to say is when I came up with an issue or an idea, they made me work for the answer.
-And that’s the same thing I do with the people who I mentor.
+When I came up with an issue or an idea, they made me work for the answer.
+And that’s the same thing I do with the people who I mentor now.

 You said a mentor is one of the top three factors in building a successful hospitality career.
 What are the other two?

-Andres Goeta: I would say, first and foremost, your team.
-In any way or any situation, you could be a GM, Manager or Supervisor.
-The people who are next to you, the people who are hand-by-hand next to you, are important.
+Andres Goeta: First, your team.
+In any situation, you could be a GM, Manager or Supervisor.
+The people who are next to you will always be important.

 Let’s just go one by one.
-Also, I’m really not sure if I can put them [as] one, two and three.
-All these three are very, very important.
+Also, I’m really not sure if I can put them in a specific order.
+All these three are very important.
 So, first, I would say communication.

 Communication is top.
 I always say to my team, “There’s no such thing as too little communication.”